joe-crick/calendar-model/readme.md

 ####  5.2. <a name='DefineanEventBinder'></a>Define an Event Binder

 Each `Day` in a result set returned by Calendar Model contains an `events` property.
 The `events` property can store an arbitrary set \(Array\) of data.
 Event data lives outside of the Calendar Model, and is one-way, one-time bound to `Day`s.

 Event binding occurs when a `Day` is created.
 The constructor calls the `getEvents` function to populate the contents of the event.
-The `Day`s inner `Date` instance is passed as an argument to the `getEvents` function.
+The output of the `getEvents` function is assigned to the events property of the `Day`.
+In Calendar Model's default `getEvents` implementation, the `Day`s `Date` instance is passed as an argument to the `getEvents` function, which returns an array of events for that day.

 For example, given the following event data format: